-The History of Six Sigma vs. Kaizen
+The History of Six Sigma vs Kaizen

 The Six Sigma philosophy began to materialize in the 1920s as a measurement standard, but the Six Sigma process received its name from Motorola engineer Bill Smith in the 1980s.

-Over time Six Sigma evolved into a way of doing business, described as a vision, philosophy or a methodology.
+Over time, Six Sigma evolved into a way of doing business, described as a vision, philosophy or methodology.
 Kaizen, on the other hand, is an ancient Japanese philosophy that was first implemented in business following World War II.
 The goal of this philosophy has been to continually improve every aspect of an individual’s life, which slowly evolved into a business philosophy over time.

-The Six Sigma approach looks at the final product, assessing defects in the product and looking for ways to eliminate the cause behind the defects.
-The strategy aims to change business processes, if necessary, to come up with a final product without defects or to make changes in the way the product is manufactured.

-Six Sigma is a measurement process, looking at how a result deviates from perfection and how to bring the result closer to perfection.
+The Six Sigma approach looks at the final product, assessing defects and looking for ways to eliminate the cause behind the defects.
+The strategy aims to change business processes, if necessary, to develop a final product without defects or to make changes in the way it is manufactured.
+It is a measurement process that looks at how a result deviates from perfection and how to bring the result closer to perfection.

-The Kaizen approach looks at the business with a wider lens.
-The goal is to improve every aspect of the business, to make processes standard, to improve efficiency and to always look for ways to reduce waste.
-It is a system that always focuses on ways to improve, from the entry-level workers to the highest in management.
+The Kaizen approach looks at a business with a wider lens.
+The goal is to continuously improve every aspect of the business, standardize processes, improve efficiency and always look for ways to reduce waste.
+It’s a system that always focuses on ways to improve, from the entry-level workers to the highest in management.

-The Differences Between Six Sigma vs. Kaizen
+Comparing Six Sigma and Kaizen

 Six Sigma uses statistics to analyze business processes, while Kaizen doesn’t generally use this type of analysis.
-Six Sigma aims for perfection, or zero defects as often as possible, while Kaizen aims to improve the overall work environment, the systems in place and the strategies used without focusing on percentile success rates.
+Six Sigma aims for perfection, or zero defects, as often as possible, while Kaizen aims to continuously improve the overall work environment, the systems in place and the strategies used without focusing on percentile success rates.